 - Art, Business Studies, Drama, Food, French, Geography, German, Graphic Products, History, Music, Product Design and Spanish.

-- Art and Design, Business and Enterprise, Health and Social Care, Sport Science and Media.
+- Art and Design, Enterprise and Marketing, Health and Social Care, Sport Science and Media.
 A small number of students benefit from links with other providers and have the opportunity to follow courses in Hair and Beauty and Construction.

 Students are arranged in ability groups for English, Maths and Science.
 All other subjects are taught in mixed ability groupings.
 Curriculum coverage and subject weightings are in line with statutory requirements